• Home

 In this post, I’m sharing my top 5 roses for a cottage garden.
 If you are looking for cottage garden roses to add romance and beauty to your front or back yard, this is for you.

 All the roses on this list are from my personal collection, so I have a fairly good understanding of them, given I’ve been growing them for a few years.
+Consider this post as my reviews of those cottage garden roses.

-cottage garden roses variety recommendations
+eden climbing rose, cottage garden roses

 All of my roses in the list are repeat bloomers.
 I’m in a warm region, zone 9-10, so they bloom from spring all the way to fall.